corda/samples-kotlin/Advanced/negotiation-cordapp/README.md

 ### Flows

-We start with the proposal flow implemented in `ProposalFlow.java`.
+We start with the proposal flow implemented in `ProposalFlow.kt`.

-The modification of the proposal is implemented in `ModificationFlow.java`.
+The modification of the proposal is implemented in `ModificationFlow.kt`.

 In the `AcceptanceFlow.java`, we receive the modified ProposalState and it's converted into a TradeState.